Gísli Þorgeir Kristjánsson

 Gísli Þorgeir Kristjánsson (born 30 July 1999) is an Icelandic handball player who plays for SC Magdeburg and the Icelandic national team.
+He was named the Icelandic Sportsperson of the Year in 2023.

 Club career

-Gísli Þorgeir Kristjánsson made his debut for his boyhood club FH Hafnarfjörður in the 2015/2016 season but it wasn't until the next season where he made his breakthrough to the first team, where he helped FH secure the league cup.
+Gísli Þorgeir Kristjánsson made his debut for his boyhood club FH in the 2015/2016 season but it wasn't until the next season where he made his breakthrough to the first team.
 In the summer of 2018 he moved to the German Handball Bundesliga to THW Kiel, where he signed a three-year contract.
 With Kiel he won the DHB-Pokal in 2019 and became German champion 2020.

 In 2020, he transferred to SC Magdeburg.
-He won the IHF Super Globe 2021, and the 2021–22 EHF European League.
+He won the IHF Super Globe 2021, and the 2020–21 EHF European League.
 In 2022 he got a silver medal in EHF European League, and became German Champion.
 He also won 2022 IHF Super Globe.

+He was awarded MVP of the 2022–23 Handball-Bundesliga, and of the 2022–23 EHF Champions League Final four.

 International career

 At the U-18 European Championship 2016 in Croatia Gísli was the most successful Icelandic shooter with 53 goals.
 On 26 October 2017 he made his debut for the Icelandic national team in a 31:29-victory against Sweden in friendly.